0x1eef/xchan.rb/README.md

 pid = fork do
-  print "Received a random number (child process): ", ch.recv, "\n" end print "Send a random number (from parent process)", "\n" ch.send(rand(21))
+  print "Received a random number (child process): ", ch.recv, "\n" end
+# Delay for a second to let a process fork, and call "ch.recv"
+sleep(1)
+print "Send a random number (from parent process)", "\n" ch.send(rand(21))
 Process.wait(pid)